Close the loop between system design and implementation

 How it works

-From architecture model to implementation.
+From architecture model to enforced implementation.

 1